Sync Setup

 .CONFLICTfile — nothing is ever lost (see FAQ). - Resolving conflicts: a banner in the affected note (and Resolve conflict… in the

 .CONFLICTfile’s right-click menu in the tree) opens the comparison dialog — the file’s current state on the left, your preserved version on the right, editable with per-block take-over.
 Save right side & resolve writes the result into the file and cleans up the conflict copy; Keep the other side discards your copy (a version snapshot remains).
-The sync error dialog also lists existing conflict copies and takes you to the same comparison with one click. - Attachments (images etc.) are synced too.
+The sync error dialog also lists existing conflict copies and takes you to the same comparison with one click. - Mass-deletion protection: if an unusually large share of the synced files is about to be deleted in the cloud at once (for example because the local vault folder was emptied or moved), Plainva holds the deletions and asks first: Delete in the cloud executes them, Don’t delete (restore) discards them and restores the files from the cloud on the next sync.
+Deletions you confirmed in Plainva yourself are not held — for large deletions (more than 10 files or more than 20% of the vault) Plainva instead asks a second time before deleting.

-- Credentials and tokens are stored in the operating system’s keychain (status: Settings → System diagnostics → OS keychain), never in files inside the vault.
+- Credentials and tokens are stored in the operating system’s keychain (status: Settings → App → About & diagnostics → OS keychain), never in files inside the vault.

 WebDAV / Nextcloud